w7978708wen/Microsoft-Azure-and-Databricks/README.md

 <h3> B. Created a Data Factory </h3>

--My data factory is called home-rental-df.
+-My data factory is called 'home-rental-df'.

 -I used the Data Factory to create the data pipeline.